How to fix a distorted or skewed image on the monitor

-You may receive a distorted image when the cable is loose or defective.
-Disconnect the video cable (usually a DVI, VGA, HDMI cable) going from the back of the computer and verify that no pins are bent, burnt or broken.
-Once verified re-connect the monitor cable.
+You may receive a distorted image when the video cable is loose or defective.
+Disconnect the video cable (usually a DVI, VGA, HDMI cable) going from the back of the computer to the monitor, and verify that no pins are bent, burnt or broken.
+Once verified, re-connect the monitor cable.

 Refresh rate issue

-Note: Connecting your possibly defective monitor to another computer will in no way harm the other computer.
+Connecting your possibly defective monitor to another computer in no way harms the other computer.